ElderDragoon/Using-AI-for-practicing-speaking-skills-for-non-english-speakers/README.md

 We could add a graphical user interface.
 We could avoid the use of an external API.
 We could improve the system creating more modules for improve reading, listening and writing skills.
+The system can be addapted to practice any other language.
+The system can be integrated in any other teaching method.

 ## Acknowledgments